ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 This visualization uses the `ground_truth`, `ground_truth_metadata`, `field`, `predictions` and `model_names` parameters.
 `field` needs to be a category.
-This visualization prudces a radar plot comparing the distributions of predictions of the models for the first 10 classes of the specificed `field`.
+This visualization produces a radar plot comparing the distributions of predictions of the models for the first 10 classes of the specified `field`.

 ![Compare Classifiers Predictions Distribution](images/compare_classifiers_predictions_distribution.png "Compare Classifiers Predictions Distribution")